png2026/collabboard/README.md

 4. Select a tool from the toolbar and click the canvas to place objects
 5. Use Select tool to pan the canvas; Shift+drag for rubber-band multi-select; scroll to zoom
 6. Keyboard shortcuts: Delete/Backspace (delete), Ctrl+D (duplicate), Ctrl+C/V (copy/paste), Escape (deselect)
+7. Click the **AI** button in the toolbar to open the chat panel
+8. Type natural language commands like "Create a yellow sticky note that says Hello World"

 ### Manual Test Plan